nadirbad/netlify-functions-example/README.md

 ## Configure

 1. Setup Braintree Sandbox environment for testing [Sandbox](https://sandbox.braintreegateway.com/login)
-2. Create `.env` file in root of project and fill it in with values from your Braintree Sandbox account
+2. Create `.env` file in root of project and fill it in with your [API credentials](https://articles.braintreepayments.com/control-panel/important-gateway-credentials#api-credentials).
+Here is the content of `.env` file:

 ```
 BT_ENVIRONMENT = "sandbox"